 Installing Bigger Valves in a Flathead Engine for Improved Performance -

 In order for an engine to build up more compression and to gain more power and higher rpms, an engine needs to flow more air (and fuel) in and out of the combustion chamber.
-Therefore, the valves (and ports) needs to be approximately 22% - 40% bigger than the originals.
+Therefore, the valves (and ports) needs to be approximately 22-40% bigger than the originals.
+For more higher rpms or at wide open throttle, the intake valve needs to be 25-30% bigger than the exhaust valve.
 In the 10hp and 12hp Kohler engines, the original OEM intake valve can be used in the exhaust hole.
 If you use your tractor ONLY for competitive pulling, an intake valve will hold up just fine in the exhaust hole.
 Don't worry about it burning.
 Most pulling tractors don't run long enough to burn valves.
 (In my personal experience, I've ran an intake valve in my 30ci since 1990 and it has held up just fine.)
 But if you plan to mow grass and do general yard work too, it'll be best to use a 16hp exhaust valve in the exhaust hole.
-All intake valves are made of mild steel.
+Most K-series intake valves are made of mild steel, and all Magnum intake (and exhaust) valves are made of extremely hardened steel (Stellite).
 Exhaust valves are heat treated, to withstand prolong extreme exhaust heat.

 On the 16hp engines, a special made or larger automotive valve must be used for both the intake and exhaust, as long as the stem diameter is the same or slightly larger.
 The valve guide will need to be reamed out to match the larger stem, too.
 The overall valve length for OEM stock Kohler valves is 4.635".
 If you have a longer valve that you want to install, the valve stem will need to be shortened and the keeper groove recut in a metal lathe.
 If using a valve with a larger diameter stem, it's best to narrow the stem diameter in the area that's under the valve head and above the valve guide (port area), which, depending on cam lift and duration, will give about 22% - 40% increase in air flow.
 Undercutting and swirl polishing underneath the valve heads will increase and smooth the air flow, too.
 Undercutting also lightens the valves so they'll be less strain on the valvetrain when the cam opens the valves.